Venera 8

 Venera 8 (Венера-8 meaning Venus 8) was a probe in the Soviet Venera program for the exploration of Venus and was the second robotic space probe to conduct a successful landing on the surface of Venus.

 Venera 8 was a Venus atmospheric probe and lander.
 Its instrumentation included temperature, pressure, and light sensors as well as an altimeter, gamma ray spectrometer, gas analyzer, and radio transmitters.

 Journey to Venus

 The spacecraft took 118 days to reach Venus with one mid-course correction on 6 April 1972, separating from the bus (which contained a cosmic ray detector, solar wind detector, and ultraviolet spectrometer) and entering the atmosphere on 22 July 1972 at 08:37 UT.
 A refrigeration system attached to the bus was used to pre-chill the descent capsule's interior prior to atmospheric entry in order to prolong its life on the surface.
-Descent speed was reduced from 41,696 km/h to about 900 km/h by aerobraking.
+Descent speed was reduced from 41,696 km/h to about 900 km/h by atmospheric drag deceleration.
 The 2.5 meter diameter parachute opened at an altitude of 60 km.